smonroe6/WNBA-Player-Rating/index.md

 ### NBA PER

+A PER-style composite using NBA stat weights and minutes played.

+### Custom PER

 A PER-style composite using WNBA-specific stat weights and minutes played.
+How these are calculated can be found [here](https://smonroe6.github.io/WNBA-Player-Rating/r/NBAVsWNBA.html)

 You can view full explanations in the [README](https://github.com/smonroe6/WNBA-Player-Rating#-metrics-explained).